mmagdiel/UBanco/frontend/desing-system/README.md

 $white:    #fff !default;
 ```

-- **Base:** it's a framework bootstrap and its functions and mixin
+- **Base:** it's a framework Bootstrap and its functions and mixin
 - **Module:** is the css components and its derived styles
 - **Layout:** is the geometry of the page. a grid system won't be defined, but in excessive cases they will create auxiliary classes
-- **Theme:** for rewriting bootstrap variables and creating new variables
+- **Theme:** for rewriting Bootstrap variables and creating new variables
 - **State:** for animations, media query, pseudo-class, pseudo-elements, and class like this is-valid for input valid in a form (caution this class already exists in bootstrap)

 For more details check [Atomic web design](http://smacss.com/)